Becoming A Provost Academy

 Seminars are led by a teaching faculty of AASCU provosts, AASCU presidents and chancellors, and other national subject matter experts.

-The registration fee covers program administration, meals during the in-person intensive, and all materials, and registration to attend the AASCU 2024 Academic Affairs Summer Meeting.
+• The registration fee covers program administration, meals during the in-person seminars, all materials, and registration to attend the AASCU 2026 Academic Affairs Summer Meeting after Closing Seminar.

-Participants are responsible for their own travel and accommodation in Denver, CO.
+• Participants are responsible for their own travel and accommodation to/in both seminar locations.

 Testimonials